 Our business and results of operations are subject to global economic conditions and their impact on consumer discretionary spending, particularly in the retail market.
 Some of the factors that may negatively influence consumer spending on retail items include high levels of unemployment, high consumer debt levels, fluctuating interest rates and credit availability, fluctuating fuel and other energy costs, fluctuating commodity prices and general uncertainty regarding the overall future political and economic environment.
 Economic conditions in particular regions may also be affected by natural disasters, such as earthquakes, hurricanes and wildfires; unforeseen public health crises, such as pandemics and epidemics, including the COVID-19 pandemic; political crises, such as terrorist attacks, war and other incidents of political instability, including the recent presidential election in the United States; or other catastrophic events, whether occurring in the United States or internationally.
 Traditionally, consumer purchases of new retail items have declined during periods of economic uncertainty, when disposable income is reduced or when there is a reduction in consumer confidence.
 Such economic uncertainty and decrease in the rate of retail purchases in the primary market may slow the rate at which individuals choose to supply their secondhand items to us, which could result in a decrease of items available in our marketplace, and may also slow the rate at which individuals choose to buy secondhand items on our marketplace.
 For instance, from the beginning of the COVID-19 pandemic and throughout 2020, we experienced an increase in the supply of Clean Out Kits with secondhand items from sellers.
 Additionally, at the onset of the COVID-19 pandemic, we experienced a reduction in operations productivity at our distribution centers as we were unable to process Clean Out Kits at our normal rate.
 In March 2020, we experienced a 10% reduction in average monthly Orders through our site, as compared to February 2020, which we attribute to the general economic uncertainty at the beginning of the COVID-19 pandemic.
+While average monthly Orders have generally returned to pre-COVID-19 pandemic levels, we have not seen sustained growth in Orders in recent periods, which we believe is primarily due to the impacts of the COVID-19 pandemic.
+As a result, we have experienced an overall reduction in revenue growth rates during the second, third and fourth guarters of 2020, and that reduction in our revenue growth rates may continue in light of the ongoing impacts of COVID-19.
 The presence or absence of government stimulus funding programs has had and may continue to have an impact on consumer discretionary spending and, consequently, purchases through our marketplace site.
 Further, we cannot guarantee that buyers will continue to buy at current rates if the economy worsens.
 Adverse economic changes could reduce consumer confidence, and thereby negatively affect our results of operations.